gentoo-mirror/fusion809/README.md

 # fusion809 Overlay
-This is merely a simple overlay that I (fusion809) has put together so that the [`funtoo-overlay`](https://github.com/funtoo/funtoo-overlay) repository can sync from it.
+This is my own personal overlay.
+The [`funtoo-overlay`](https://github.com/funtoo/funtoo-overlay) is also synced from it.